 Performance times are to be uniform: Monday through Saturday evenings at 7:30 p.m. and Sundays at 2 p.m.

 Note: Due to staffing and usage limitations, both the Concert Hall Manager and the Director of the School of Music must approve any exceptions to these policies.

-Note: When a window is in place (usually Wednesday through the Friday/Saturday performance), no one will be allowed to alter the stage set up for any reason.
+Note: When a window is in place (tech week for a large ensemble, typically Monday or Tuesday through the Friday/Saturday performance), no one will be allowed to alter the stage set up for any reason.